hmlauth/mini-mpulse/README.md

 ## Future Development
 - For CSV Uploader:
--- Move button to Django Admin
+-- Extend Django Admin and showcase button there
--- Generate output file showing success/fail including any error messages -- Keep db record of filenames, timestamps and potentially performance reporting for uploads -- Display csv uploads via clickable links so user can access the reporting stats
+-- Generate output file showing success/fail including any error messages -- Keep db record of filenames and timestamps
+-- Display csv uploads via clickable links so user can access the upload stats

-- Optimize batch inserts to handle files with up to 5 million rows
-- Include Celery and RabbitMQ to handle processing large files while also servicing other requests
+- Optimize batch inserts to handle files with up to 5 million rows -- Include Celery and RabbitMQ to handle processing large files while also servicing other requests -- Split file into multiple files and save to a location with adequate memory -- Spawn processes for each file using multiple workers -- API rate limiting and throttling
+-- Incorporate que and system performance checks/calls -- Possible create separate API specifically for CSV uploads separate from main application APIs

 - Dockerize